-All staff members are responsible for keeping classrooms, instructional and office spaces neat and orderly.
-All workspaces should be attractively decorated representing a child-centered focus that reflects diversity.
+All staff is responsible for keeping classrooms, instructional and office spaces neat and orderly.
 A special effort needs to be made for total student participation in room clean-up before dismissal time.
+Students should understand this is their classroom and community and contribute to the care of their space.

-- a) Chairs should be stacked and placed on the tile. - b) Paper, pencils, crayons, etc. off the floor. - c) Counters and storage areas should be neat. - d) Containers, jars, brushes, etc. should not be left in the sinks. - e) Instructional materials should be put away.
+- a) Chairs should be on desks or tables for vacuuming. - b) Paper, pencils, books, crayons, etc. off the floor. - c) Counters and storage areas should be neat. - d) Containers, jars, brushes, etc. should not be left in the sinks. - e) Instructional materials should be put away.